-The policy will be subject to review by the CSCB annually or when there is any change in regulation .
+The policy will be subject to review by the CSCB once a year.
 Any minor modifications shall be approved by the CSCB through e-mail circulation.

 DBS Bank India Ltd.(DBIL) is a Wholly Owned Subsidiary (WOS) of DBS Bank Ltd(DBL). headquartered in Singapore.
 As a matter of sharing best practices DBIL will draw on experience and expertise of DBL when dealing with complex, long tenor, large or important transactions to ensure that the minimum acceptance criteria of the group are met.
 Further DBIL will reckon or consider certain policies and standards prescribed by DBL and adopt to Indian regulations to ensure that the operations meet the minimum acceptance criteria of the group.